Pyongsan Shin clan

 The Pyongsan Shin clan is a clan of the Shin family, originating from Korea.
 The founding member of the clan participated in the foundation of the Goryeo dynasty and gained its power during this time.
 The founder was bestowed this last name from King Taejo of Goryeo for his services.
 He did not have a last name prior to that.
 However, it became less prominent during the following Joseon dynasty.

+The old name of Pyongsan was Pyeongju, hence the alternative older name for the clan the Pyongju Shin clan.

 Not all Koreans with the family name Shin belong to the Pyongsan Shin clan; only about 600,000 (about 70%) hail from this clan.
 Others belong to other unrelated clans, such as the Goryeong Shin clan, who produced 19th and 20th century notables as Shin Chae-ho.

 Painting by Sa An-do : Sin Sung-gyŏm hitting a goose with an arrow above Pyongsan, Korea.

 Clan history during the Goryeo period (918-1392)

 The Pyongsan Shin clan took its root during the 10th century, at the time of the foundation of the Goryeo Dynasty.
 At the beginning of the Goryeo period, the country was divided in several kingdoms fighting for supremacy over the peninsula.

 The founder of the clan is generally accepted to be General Sin Sung-gyŏm, who helped Wang Kŏn found the kingdom by dethroning the tyrant Kung Ye, alongside Pae Hyŏn-gyŏng, Hong Yu, and Pok Chi-gyŏm in 918.

 As described on an official description plate at his memorial shrine in the province of Gangwon, Sin Sung-gyŏm died around 927 in a battle in present-day Daegu, fighting bravely to save Wang Kŏn (also referred to as King Taejo), while dressed in the King's clothes.
 After his death, the King bestowed upon Sin's son and Sin's brother the high aristocratic title of Jangjolgong.

 According to the legend, the clan name of Pyongsan Shin was given to Sin Sung-gyŏm before his death, during a hunting trip with King Taejo.
 A skillful archer, Sin successfully hit "the left wing of the third goose among the flying geese".
 King Taejo was impressed and bestowed Sin with the land area, Pyongsan, over which the geese had been flying, hence the family line originated there.
 The area is currently situated in the North Korean province of Hwanghae.